ISISComputingGroup/ibex_developers_manual/Mount-or-create-IBEX-VHDs.md

 For the test system I have gone with the first approach because it was easy.
 I like the second approach better.

-### Cross disks

-There are some things which are cross disks, e.g. the database is a service but is stored on the apps.
-Do these instructions live in an upgrade script?
-How do we unmount and mount the disks during upgrade?
-The upgrade process needs thinking about.

 # VHD Creation

 ## Create empty VHDs